Eileen Setzler-Hamilton Memorial Scholarship

 Both first-time and previous applicants who have not won may apply.
-Recipients receive a certificate and $800 scholarship presented during the annual meeting awards banquet.
+Recipients receive a certificate and cash scholarship (amount determined year-to-year), which is presented during the annual meeting awards banquet.

 Past Awardees